AI agents now decide.Make sure they pick you.

 4. Build content that answers agent questions

 What are users asking AI in your category?
 Build the content that answers those questions, on your site, in your help docs, in third-party comparison content.
 Be the source of truth that agents lift from.
+And keep it sounding like a human wrote it for humans - AI agents discount obviously templated, hedged, AI-slop content the same way readers do.

 5. Design for discoverability and desirability